 5 Heart-Healthy Red Foods

-Emily Rubin, RD, Clinical Dietitian in the Jefferson Department of Gastroenterology and Hepatology shares five heart-healthy red foods to eat this Valentine’s Day.
+Emily Rubin, RD, LDN, Clinical Dietitian at Jefferson Health, shares five heart-healthy red foods to eat this Valentine’s Day.

 - Red fruit: Strawberries, cherries, and raspberries are loaded with vitamin C, potassium, and folate.
 Eat them with fat-free Cool Whip or Greek yogurt, or even dark chocolate sauce.